onnx/onnx/docs/TypeDenotation.md

 # Type Denotation

 Type Denotation is used to describe semantic information around what the inputs and outputs are.
-It is stored on the TypeProto message.
+It is stored in the TypeProto message.

 ## Motivation